Lawrence Zazzo

 See more

 With a strong affinity for contemporary repertoire, Zazzo has created several characters including Mascha in Peter Eötvös’ Tri Sestri, the Refugee in Jonathan Dove’s Flight for Glyndebourne Festival Opera, and Trinculo in Thomas Ades’s The Tempest at the Royal Opera House, Covent Garden.
 He gave the world premiere of Dove’s Hojoki with BBC Symphony Orchestra under the late Jiří Bělohlávek and created the role of Odysseus in the world premiere of Rolf Riehm’s Sirenen for Oper Frankfurt conducted by Martyn Brabbins.
-Most recently Zazzo gave the premiere performance of Paradise Lost, a monodrama written for him by Geoff Page, to unanimous critical acclaim.
+Zazzo gave the premiere performance of Paradise Lost, a monodrama recently written for him by Geoff Page, to unanimous critical acclaim.

 Gallery